The final mis-blink or mistaken assumption we can easily fall into during this time of change is called blaming or scapegoating.

 - An expectation (that things should have turned out differently from the way they did) or an assumption (that they were going to)

-- Mistaking our feelings for truth (imagining that because we are feeling so bad “it must be their fault”), and
+- Mistaking our feelings for truth (imagining that because we are feeling so bad it must be their fault), and

-Because this is so easy, many politicians and broadcasters love blame: it’s exciting, it’s emotionally engaging, it gets them off the hook, and it boosts their ratings.
-But it’s essentially bullying, it doesn’t improve the situation, and in fact it explicitly distracts us from looking for ways to get the results we want.
+But blaming is essentially bullying.
+It doesn’t improve the situation.
+And in fact it explicitly distracts us from looking for ways to create the results we want.

-If we want to improve the situation or prevent it from happening again, we have to get beyond blame.
-And there are two ways we can do this.
-First we can learn to manage our own emotional responses to situations: to centre and ground and make clear sense of what has happened.
-And second, we can get clear on the only three things that really matter: what we wanted to happen instead, how we will move forward now to fix the current situation, and what we (individually and collectively) will do differently next time to create the results we most want.
+First we can learn to manage our own emotional responses: to centre and ground and make clearer sense of what happened.
+Then we can shift our attention to the things that really matter: what we wanted to happen instead, what our options are for how we might move forward, which option we’re going to choose, and what we (individually and collectively) are going to do differently next time to prevent this situation arising again.

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.